 As the Centre is based at The Royal Marsden, a world leader in cancer diagnosis, treatment, research and education, patients benefit from receiving their treatment in a comprehensive cancer centre.
 Patients also have rapid access to high-quality cancer imaging such as CT, MRI and PET scans and the hospital’s on-site cyclotron facility.

 Bone marrow transplants

 The Royal Marsden is one of the largest UK bone marrow transplant units for patients with malignant disease.
 The Bone Marrow Transplant Team performs a wide range of transplants from different donors, including umbilical cord transplants.

-It was accredited by the Joint Accreditation Committee of the International Society for Cellular Therapy and the European Group for Blood and Marrow Transplantation (JACIE) in 2009.
+It was accredited by the Joint Accreditation Committee of the International Society for Cellular Therapy and the European Group for Blood and Marrow Transplantation (JACIE) in 2009 and reaccredited in 2014.

 The team is supported by a state-of-the-art stem cell laboratory for the storage of bone marrow stem cells, and provides care for a wide range of malignant diseases.
 One of the major strategies at The Royal Marsden is to provide outstanding symptomatic and prophylactic care to minimise acute and long-term complications.